holographicSol/library_genesis/README.md

 wikileaks

 I will add more.

+Python 3.10.1
 (Requires my modified version of pylibgen module).